-Environmental planning and assessment is undertaken by Defence throughout the exercise planning cycle for TS19, ensuring potential risks to the environment are identified early and appropriate measures put in place to avoid or minimise impacts.
-Key components to the TS19 environmental planning process include:
+Environmental planning and assessment is undertaken by Defence throughout the exercise planning cycle for TS21, ensuring potential risks to the environment are identified early and appropriate measures put in place to avoid or minimise impacts.
+Key components to the TS21 environmental planning process include:

 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) came into effect in 2000.
-It has strict compliance provisions which have far reaching implications for Defence.
-The EPBC Act binds all Commonwealth agencies, including Defence, to manage their activities in ways that do not significantly adversely affect the environment, regardless of operational location in the world.
+It has strict compliance provisions which have implications for Defence.
+The EPBC Act requires all Commonwealth agencies, including Defence, to manage their activities in ways that do not significantly impact the environment, regardless of operational location in the world.

-There are also a substantial number of additional pieces of Commonwealth legislation to which Defence is bound, particularly in relation to maritime activities.
-These will all be considered as appropriate in the Environment Report.
+There are a substantial number of additional pieces of Commonwealth legislation to which Defence is bound, particularly in relation to maritime activities.
+These will be considered as appropriate by the exercise environmental planners.

-A comprehensive framework of environmental control measures are implemented by the exercise, ensuring impacts are limited to a minimum to achieve the training outcome.
+A comprehensive framework of environmental control measures are implemented by the exercise, ensuring environmental impacts are minimised to achieve the training outcome.

 Since commencing the Talisman Sabre series of exercises in 2005, impacts have typically been associated with vehicle movement on land (e.g. vehicle rutting on tracks, dust), maritime traffic and low-altitude aircraft noise.
-Any physical impacts are repaired by a team of engineers and contractors, while matters like noise or light are addressed more immediately.
+Any physical impacts are remediated by engineers and contractors, whilst matters like noise or light are addressed more immediately.

-The potential for environmental impacts is continuously monitored through the exercise planning cycle.
-This is achieved by maintaining a risk register specific to TS19.
+The potential for environmental impacts is continuously monitored through the exercise planning cycle and is achieved by maintaining a risk register specific to TS21.
 The risk register captures lessons learned from not only previous Talisman Sabre exercises but also other major exercises conducted by Defence and is applied to the planning for TS21 to ensure the exercise minimises its environmental impacts in all areas where it operates.